intelioz/mycartmanager/README.md

 # mycartmanager
-Complete ecommerce colution using angular7 and node.js
+Complete ecommerce solution using angular7 and node.js